 AirDrop is the simplest way to transfer files from one device to another.
 To use AirDrop, both devices need to have Bluetooth and Wi-Fi on, and neither device should be acting as a personal hotspot.

 On the Mac, there are two ways to use AirDrop.
 The first is to go to AirDrop in the Finder by choosing Go > AirDrop, or pressing Command-Shift-R. A window shows which devices are available to received files.
-(All devices need to be awake to display: Macs can't be asleep, and iOS devices need to have their screen on.)
+(All devices need to be awake to display: Macs can’t be asleep, and iOS devices need to be unlocked and have their screen on.)